-Our club ride is held every Saturday morning and starts promptly at 9am from outside the Society Cafe in St Michael’s Street, in the historic centre of the city.
+Our club ride is held every Saturday morning and starts promptly at 9am from outside Bike Zone in St Michael’s Street, in the historic centre of the city.

-Aside from promoting cycling in Oxford, one of the founding aims of OCC is to create a great club atmosphere, with regular social events, member benefits and trips away to other parts of the UK and beyond.
-This kicked off with a great trip to the Forest of Dean and the Welsh borders that we hope will be the first of many such similar outing in the future.
+Aside from promoting cycling in Oxford, one of the founding aims of OCC was to create a great club atmosphere, with social events and member benefits.
+The club also organises regular trips away to other parts of the UK and beyond and discovering some quiet and spectacular roads in the Forest of Dean and the Welsh borders, Mallorca and the Vercors region of southern France.

 Furthermore, we are proud to have teamed up with Sobell House and a proportion of all the money raised by OCC via subscriptions, events and kit sales is channelled to this venerable Oxford institution, so that their dedicated staff can continue to provide specialist palliative care to Oxfordshire residents.
 The Sobell logo is prominently displayed on our eye-catching, contemporary club kit.

 Group riding and being a member of a club can be a very rewarding experience, so please don’t hesitate to get in touch if you require further information.
-Alternatively, roll up on a Saturday morning and join us for a ride or come to one of our social events and find out a little more about what OCC is all about!
+Alternatively, roll up on a Saturday morning and join us for a ride and find out a little more about what OCC is all about!